MrBuyukasik/faceit-challenge/README.md

 ### `yarn start`
 Init React-native metro bundler.

-Note: If you are using an Android device, you need to change Endpoint.ts in API_URL: localhost with your local IP which returns ifconfig | grep 192.168.1. command.
+Note: If you are using an Android device, you need to change API_URL in Endpoint.ts file localhost with your local IP which returns ifconfig | grep 192.168.1. command.

 ## Prerequisites